veikah/onnilampi.fi/onnilampi.fi/_pages/03_list.md

 * [Yle Kioski][yle-kioski] - Tabloid journalism funded with tax payer money.
 Is known to intentionally misinterpret things in favor of a scoop!
 * [Serla][serla] - Shitty sandpaper disguised as toiletpaper.
 Be careful with this one, it may try to [disguise][serla-disguise] itself.
 * [Restaurant Jufu, Suomenoja][jufu] - Shitty oriental restaurant that serves really bad food.
 Also claims to serve sushi, but that is a lie.
+* [Armis pizzeria][armis] - In my experience some employees of this establishment practice rude and inappropriate behaviour towards female customers.

 [lpp]: http://www.leppavaaranpizzapalvelu.fi/
 [onni-pizzeria]: https://pizza-online.fi/ravintolat/helsinki/onnipizzeria